Léonardo Meindl

-Leonardo "Léo" Meindl (born March 20, 1993) is a Brazilian professional basketball player for San Pablo Burgos of the Spanish Liga ACB.
+Leonardo "Léo" Meindl (born March 20, 1993) is a Brazilian professional basketball player for Obradoiro of the Spanish Liga ACB.
 He formerly played for Paulistano of the Novo Basquete Brasil in Brazil.

 Professional career

 Meindl began his pro club career in 2011, with the Brazilian League club Franca.
 He was named the Brazilian League 6th Man of the Year in 2013.
 Meindl signed with Fuenlabrada in 2020 and averaged 11 points and 5.8 rebounds per game.
 He re-signed with the team on June 26, 2021.

 On August 7, 2022, he signed with U-BT Cluj-Napoca of the Liga Națională.

 On July 21, 2023, Meindl signed with Alvark Tokyo of the Japanese B.League.
 On June 14, 2024, he re-signed with Alvark Tokyo.

 On July 10, 2025, he signed with San Pablo Burgos of the Spanish Liga ACB.

+On July 15, 2026, he signed with Obradoiro of the Spanish Liga ACB.

 National team career

 Meindl represented the senior Brazilian national basketball team at the 2015 FIBA AmeriCup, in Mexico City.
 He also played at the 2017 FIBA AmeriCup.

 He represented Brazil in the 2024 Paris Olympics.